 APPOINTMENT OF DIRECTORS

-50. The Diocesan Bishop shall appoint such number of Foundation Directors as shall ensure that at all times the number of Foundation Directors exceeds the other Directors (including any Co-opted Directors) by at least two.The Directors and the Diocesan Bishop shall endeavour to ensure there is representation amongst the Directors from the clergy.
+50. The Diocesan Bishop shall appoint such number of Foundation Directors as shall ensure that at all times the number of Foundation Directors exceeds the other Directors (including any Co-opted Directors) by at least two.

 50A.
-Subject to Article 50 the Directors may appoint Directors through such process as they may determine provided that any appointment will have first been approved by the Diocese of Lancaster Education Service.
+Subject to Article 50 the Directors may appoint Directors through such process as they may determine provided that any appointment including of Co-opted Directors will have first been approved by the Diocese of Lancaster Education Service.

 50B.
 An employee of the Company cannot be appointed as a Director.